AnnaTernovaya/commerce/README.md

 1. Sql dialect is BigQuery
 2. 4 files with sql answers located in models/marts/sql_answers
-3. Tests are in the tests folder
+3. Tests are in the tests/ folder and models/staging/schema.yml
 4. The source models described in commerce/models/staging folder